Mega Millions Numbers for Minnesota

 Mega Millions offers a total of nine prize tiers - check out the payouts and chances of winning below.
 Win the jackpot if you match all five main numbers plus the Mega Ball.
 The second prize, Match 5, is a sweet $1 million for matching the five main numbers.

-Scroll down to the second table to see how Megaplier can increase prizes below the jackpot.
-The non-jackpot prize values will increase if Megaplier is added to the ticket at the time of purchase.
-Megaplier does not apply to the jackpot.
+Scroll down to the second table to see how the Multiplier can increase prizes below the jackpot.
+The non-jackpot prize values will increase by the Multiplier number featured on your ticket.
+The Multiplier does not apply to the jackpot.

 Jackpot winners have the choice between being paid by annuity or in a single lump sum.
 The annuity is 30 payments, one of which is made immediately and the rest paid annually over 29 years.
 Each payment is 5 percent larger than the previous one.
 The annuity delivers the full advertised jackpot amount, which reflects the value of the prize pool being invested over many years.
 The cash option is the amount of money that is in the prize pool at the time of the drawing, and is lower than the advertised jackpot value.
 It is delivered as a one-time payment.